Reentrant localization in a quasiperiodic chain with correlated hopping sequences: Introduction

 Although numerous studies have explored RL transitions, the influence of hopping modulation on such behavior remains relatively underexplored.
 Recently, a study demonstrated RL transitions in a quasiperiodic one-dimensional chain with staggered hopping amplitudes modulated in the frequency domain~\cite{adityaprb2023}.
 In another study, a 1D off-diagonal IAAF model~\cite{tabaprb2024} exhibited multiple RL transitions, where successive localization-delocalization phases emerged as the interpolating parameter was varied.
 These observations reveal that the influence of hopping modulation on RL remains scarcely addressed.
 Considering its demonstrated capacity to generate rich and tunable localization-delocalization transitions, further investigation into this direction holds substantial promise for advancing our understanding and control of wave transport in quasiperiodic systems.

-Therefore, in this work, we consider a one-dimensional tight-binding model featuring a staggered on-site potential in the form of the AAH model and introduce hopping modulations governed by the Fibonacci and bronze mean (BM) sequences~\cite{albuquerque2003theory,macia2005role,guopre2007}.
+In this work, we consider a one-dimensional tight-binding model featuring a staggered on-site potential in the form of the AAH model and introduce hopping modulations governed by the Fibonacci and bronze mean (BM) sequences~\cite{albuquerque2003theory,macia2005role,guopre2007}.
 The respective inflation rules are $A \rightarrow AB$, $B \rightarrow A$ for the Fibonacci sequence, and $A \rightarrow AAAB$, $B \rightarrow A$ for the BM sequence.
 The recursive concatenation follows $F_{n+1} = F_n F_{n-1}$ for Fibonacci and $F_{n+1} = F_n F_n F_n F_{n-1}$ for BM.
 The hopping integral alternates between two values, $t_A$ and $t_B$, following these sequences via the substitutions $A \rightarrow t_A$ and $B \rightarrow t_B$.
+Building on this site potential pattern and hopping sequences, we investigate how their interplay drives RL transitions.

 The rest of the paper is organized as follows.
 In Sec.
 II, we present the model Hamiltonian and describe the numerical techniques employed to characterize localization.
 Section III contains our main results, focusing on the emergence of RL transitions.
 Finally, we conclude in Sec.
 IV.